-Counselor trainees are required to establish goals for each semester of practicum, which are in alignment with the ACA and/or Board of Behavioral Sciences (BBS).
-Goals are documented by the counselor trainee in Time2Track and feedback is provided by the trainee's site supervisor and CMHC 699 instructor.
+Counselor trainees are required to establish goals within the first two weeks of each semester of practicum, which are in alignment with the ACA and/or Board of Behavioral Sciences (BBS).
+Goals are documented by the counselor trainee in keeping with OLC rules and regulations and feedback is provided by the trainee's site supervisor and CMHC 699 instructor at the conclusion of each semester.

-Disclosure of Counselor in Training Status
+Disclosure of Counselor in Training Status and Consent to Video Tape

 Counselor trainees are required to inform clients of their status as a "counselor in training" and that their work is being done under a properly credentialed supervisor.
+This is typically done at the beginning of the initial session as you are introducing yourself.

-Counselor trainees may utilize the Informed Consent Form (refer to CMHC Moodle resource site) to facilitate this process.
+Counselor trainees may utilize the Consent to Video Tape form located at the end of this handbook if needed to gain the necessary permission(s) to record for academic clinical training.
 It is understood that individual agencies may have their preferred form for such purposes and students should use the agencies' form if that is the case.